Software bug: Management

 Example bug history (GNU Classpath project data).
 A new bug is initially unconfirmed.
 Once reproduced, it is changed to confirmed.
 Once the issue is resolved, it is changed to fixed.

-Bugs are managed via activities like documenting, categorizing, assigning, reproducing, correcting and releasing the corrected code.
+Bugs are managed via activities like documenting, categorizing, assigning, reproducing, correcting, and releasing the corrected code.

 Tools are often used to track bugs and other issues with software.
 Typically, different tools are used by the software development team to track their workload than by customer service to track user feedback.

-A tracked item is often called bug, defect, ticket, issue, feature, or for agile software development, story or epic.
-Items are often categorized by aspects such as severity, priority and version number(s) affected.
+A tracked item is often called bug, defect, ticket, issue, feature, or for agile software development, story, or epic.
+Items are often categorized by aspects such as severity, priority, and version number(s) affected.

 In a process sometimes called triage, choices are made for each bug about whether and when to fix it based on information such as the bug's severity and priority and external factors such as development schedules.
 Triage generally does not include an investigation into the cause.
 Triage may occur regularly and minimally consists of reviewing new bugs since the previous triage, possibly extending to all open bugs.
 Attendees may include the project manager, the development manager, the test manager, the build manager, and technical experts.

 Severity

-Severity is a measure of impact the bug has.
-This impact may be data loss, financial, loss of goodwill and wasted effort.
-Severity levels are not standardized, but differ by context such as industry and tracking tool.
+Severity is a measure of the impact the bug has.
+This impact may be data loss, financial, loss of goodwill, and wasted effort.
+Severity levels are not standardized, but differ by context, such as industry and tracking tool.
 For example, a crash in a video game has a different impact than a crash in a bank server.
-Severity levels might be crash or hang, no workaround (user cannot accomplish a task), has workaround (user can still accomplish the task), visual defect (a misspelling for example), or documentation error.
+Example severity level descriptions are crash or hang, no workaround (user cannot accomplish a task), has workaround (user can still accomplish the task), visual defect (a misspelling for example), or documentation error.
 Another example set of severities: critical, high, low, blocker, trivial.
-The severity of a bug may be a separate category to its priority for fixing, or the two may be quantified and managed separately.
+The severity of a bug may be the same category as its priority for being fixed, or the two may be quantified and managed separately.

 A bug severe enough to delay the release of the product is called a show stopper.

 Priority

 Priority describes the importance of resolving the bug in relation to other bugs.
 Priorities might be numerical, such as 1 through 5, or named, such as critical, high, low, and deferred.
 The values might be similar or identical to severity ratings, even though priority is a different aspect.

-Priority may be a combination of the bug's severity with the level of effort to fix.
+Priority may be a combination of the bug's severity and the level of effort to fix.
 A bug with low severity but easy to fix may get a higher priority than a bug with moderate severity that requires significantly more effort to fix.

 Patch

-Bugs of sufficiently high priority may warrant a special release which is sometimes called a patch.
+A bug of sufficiently high priority may warrant a special release to fix it.
+Such a release is sometimes called a patch.